These simple record keeping tricks can put extra money into your tax refund

 Good record keeping isn’t just good for your tax refund

 We often don’t consider it but a clear outline of your income and expenses is the first thing you’ll need to supply if you need financial advice, purchase a property, refinance or increase insurances.
 Good record keeping doesn’t just make tax time easier, it also keeps many other areas of your life in manageable order.

 So when it comes to record keeping, what do you actually need?

-The following is an extensive list and for most people only a few items will apply to you, so don’t be daunted.
-However, ensure you’re familiar with all the different types of tax deductible expenses so you know what records to keep for these expenses if you have them in the future.
+The following is an extensive list and for most people only a few items will apply to you, so don’t be daunted by it.
+However, ensure you’re familiar with all the different types of tax deductible expenses, so you know what records to keep for these expenses if you have them in the future.

-First of all, you’ll need a record of ALL the income you received during the year, including:
+First of all, you need a record of all the INCOME you received during the year, including:

 - Managed funds

 - Rent from rental properties

 Note: Your employer, real estate agent or managed fund should provide you with an annual statement which summarises your earnings over the past financial year.